Recovery & Beyond

 Most gastric bypass and sleeve patients are admitted the morning of surgery and would be discharged two days after the day of surgery.
 Patients with high-risk coexisting illnesses might expect to stay an extra day or two if necessary to maximize their independence and speed of recovery.

 Banding procedures are performed on an outpatient, same-day surgery basis at our Center for Weight Loss Surgery in Middletown, Connecticut.
 Medicare requires an overnight stay for their clients.

 Designed with your recovery in mind, our newly renovated fully-private patient rooms have all the comforts of home.
 The latest technology and functional design have been incorporated into this entire hospital wing dedicated exclusively to bariatric and surgical patients.
 From spacious rooms to wider recovery chairs to more accessible sinks and private baths, all room accommodations have been carefully considered with faster recovery in mind.

 Any operation, no matter how big or small, has the potential for complications.
-This is a major operation and the potential complications include, but are not exclusive to: wound infection, incisional hernia, bleeding, blood clots in the legs or lungs, heart failure, heart attack, abscess, bowel obstruction, staple line leakage and other potentially serious complications.
+These are major operations and the potential complications include, but are not exclusive to: wound infection, incisional hernia, bleeding, blood clots in the legs or lungs, heart failure, heart attack, abscess, bowel obstruction, staple line leakage and other potentially serious complications.
 Minor complications include: wound infection, mild pneumonia, stomal strictures, and wound healing problems.
 With a severe complication, death could result.

 Discharge from the Hospital after Gastric Bypass Surgery